Running your business is like running down a river in a kayak

 So, you stay laser-focused and watch everything closely in front of you what is coming next so that you can immediately course correct.

 In business, being laser-focused is not so easy anymore because of all the distractions that are there on your phone nowadays.
 And yet it is one of the most important skills.
-Having a laser-sharp focus which is guided by, your core-values, your mission, your goals and your targets, makes doing business really easy.
+Having a laser-sharp focus that is guided by, your core values, your mission, your goals, and your targets, make doing business really easy.

 Take good care of yourself

 The fitter you are the easier kayaking becomes.
 I assume everybody agrees to this.
 The fitter you are, the easier doing business becomes.
 Why do I see so many businessmen with large stomachs?

 Because they need no energy?

 Because they do not have to work long days sometimes?

 When this applies to you be honest with yourself.
 Everything is easier when you lose weight also when you are doing business.